embEDUx/documentation/src/index.md

 * Das U-Boot Bootloader
 * Git

-If you are interested in why these choice were made, please head over to the [background section](background/background.md)
+If you are interested in why these choices were made, please head over to the [background section](background/background.md)

 ## Focus on Hardware